4.2 Secure business services

 We need to find a custom code placeholder for additional filter criteria on the source query and add some custom code that checks if the CurrentPrincipal

-is a store or individual customer, and then add their associated storeId
+is a store or an individual customer, and then add their associated storeId

 or personId